pulp/pulp_gem/staging_docs/user/guides/02-sync.md

 ## 2. Create a Remote

-Create a remote that syncs all versions of panda into your repository.
+Create a remote that syncs all versions of the `panda` gem into your repository.

 === "run"
     ```bash